What Your Telephone Answer Script Should Accomplish

 - The transfer.
 When transferring, you should ask for the caller’s name, and let them know the name of the person to whom you are transferring the call.

 - The “hold” (if necessary).
-If you absolutely have to put a caller on hold, make sure to ask them, “May I put you on hold for a moment.”
+If you absolutely have to put a caller on hold, make sure to ask them, “May I put you on hold for a moment?”
 When you come back from the hold, thank them for their patience, and ask how you can help them.
 If you put them on hold for more than three minutes, make sure you’re checking back and letting the caller know you’re still working on solving their problem.

 - The name pronunciation.
-Make sure you use the correct pronunciation of their name.
+Make sure you use the correct pronunciation of their / their company’s name.
 If you’re not sure, ask again so you get it right!
 Taking the extra time to do this will build trust with your caller.

 Nail these, and you’ll master the perfect telephone answer script!